geroldcsendes/gpt2-all-in/README.md

 ```

 ### Logging
 A unique log directory will be created for each run under logs/.
-The following naming convention is used: <run-name>-<%y%m%d%H> e.g. jolly_ptolemy-23073110.
+The following naming convention is used: `{run-name}-{%y%m%d%H}` e.g. jolly_ptolemy-23073110.
 The run name is created automatically and draws inspiration from Docker's fun container names.

 The log directory consists of 1) a checkpoint directory and 2) a tensorboard directory and 3) a the training config file (for reproducibility).
 Here is an example log of a training run: